0.0.58 • Published 7 months ago

 Template Loops

 Components can create repeated lists of other components by using the forEach utility.
-A unique key property is required in each item of the items array.
-Any updates will sync values to list of components.
+A unique key property is required in each item of the items array (defaults to a uuid if not provided).
+Any updates will sync values to the component provided in the type function.

 import { forEach } from '@pictogrammers/element';